ibm-cloud-docs/dns-svcs/faq.md

 The listed price in the [{{site.data.keyword.cloud_notm}} Catalog](https://{DomainName}/catalog/) is per `Custom Resolver Location`, where location is equivalent to being deployed to a subnet.
 For example, a custom resolver that is deployed across three subnets would cost three times the rate that is listed in the catalog.

-Billing continues even if a custom resolver or its locations are in the `disabled` state, since each custom resolver location is a managed appliance that is provisioned for you.
+Billing continues even if a custom resolver or its locations are in the `disabled` state because each custom resolver location is a managed appliance that is provisioned for you.
 {: note}

 ### When creating DNS Services from the IBM Cloud Catalog, what does the option Million Custom Resolver External Queries refer to, and are these DNS queries forwarded by forwarding rules?
 {: #create-dns-million-custom-resolver-external-queries}
 {: faq}

-The option **Million Custom Resolver External Queries** refers to queries that result in a cache miss and are not forwarded to the Private DNS resolvers (`161.26.0.7`, `161.26.0.8`).
+The option **Million Custom Resolver External Queries** refers to queries that result in a cache miss.
+These queries are not forwarded to the Private DNS resolvers (`161.26.0.7`, `161.26.0.8`).

 ### Am I charged when queries are sent through a custom resolver and when they are forwarded to on-premises DNS servers by forwarding rules?
 {: #dns-charge-per-query}
 {: faq}

-Yes, you are charged for queries that result in a cache miss and are not forwarded to the Private DNS resolvers (`161.26.0.7`, `161.26.0.8`).
+Yes, you are charged for queries that result in a cache miss and which are not forwarded to the Private DNS resolvers (`161.26.0.7`, `161.26.0.8`).

 ## General FAQ for DNS Services
 {: #frequently-asked-questions-general}